Windows

 Note: You must know your current password to change it this way.

-How to Reset Your Password if You Forgot It
+Resetting Your Password (If You Forgot It)

 If You Use a Microsoft Account